roesta07/roesta07.github.io/_posts/2024-01-01-003-overdispersion-multilevel.md

   - Statistical Modeling
 excerpt: A moment of realization when the Beta-Binomial Model and the Multilevel Binomial Model produces similar estimates
 ---
-> One day I was tinkering with these two models, completely unaware they'd turn out to be the same!
+> One day I was experimenting with these two models, completely unaware they'd turn out to be the same*!

-In this post, I'll explore an interesting statistical relationship that many practitioners might not be aware of - how the Beta-Binomial Model and the Multilevel Binomial Model are essentially equivalent under certain conditions.
-While these two models appear quite different in their formulation, they can produce remarkably similar results.
-In fact, when the prior on group-level probabilities in the multilevel model is Beta-distributed, the marginal model becomes Beta-Binomial.
-Rather than focusing solely on their prior specifications, I'll demonstrate how the hierarchical structure of the Multilevel model, particularly when allowing success probability to vary between groups, generates patterns that closely mirror those produced by a Beta-Binomial model.
-This equivalence represents an elegant connection between two seemingly distinct statistical approaches that are commonly used in different analytical traditions.
+In this blog, I'll explore an interesting statistical relationship that I came to realize while experimenting with these two models: the Beta-Binomial Model and the Multilevel Binomial Model.

 ## Quick Intro on Beta-Binomial likelihood